feli18/thread-together/VERCEL_DEPLOYMENT.md

 - **Added explicit image handling** for logo and avatar files
 - **Fixed favicon loading** issues
 - **Added smart fallback logic** for missing images
+- **Optimized for Vercel performance** with caching and minimal operations

 ### Why this happened:
 - Vercel's static file handling can be inconsistent
 - Express static middleware may not work properly in serverless environment
 - Need explicit routes for critical static files
+- Performance optimization is critical in serverless environments

 ## File System Permission Fixes
 **Critical Issue**: Vercel serverless environment has a read-only file system (`EROFS: read-only file system`)